 Living with Magpies

-• alarm calls and distant swoops, where the bird will fly several metres behind a passerby and perch nearby;
+• alarm calls and distant swoops, where the bird will fly several metres behind a passer-by and perch nearby

-• dive-bombing and striking, where the bird dives and strikes the intruder’s head with its chest;
+• dive-bombing and striking, where the bird dives and strikes the intruder’s head with its chest; and

 Pay attention to the nesting areas of magpies.
 If possible, take the long route around these areas.
 Councils and government departments sometimes maintain ‘magpie maps,’ reporting the location of magpie attacks.

 Contact your local council or NPWS office for information on or to report problem magpies.
 Handmade temporary signs can help others in your area.
 Thanks to social networks such as Facebook, it is easier than ever to share information regarding avoidable nesting areas with your community.

 Tips to protect yourself from swooping and attacks:

 Holding an umbrella or stick above your head will make you seem larger.
-If a magpie attacks, it will most likely go for the highest point – in this case your umbrella or stick.
+If a magpie attacks, it will most likely go for the highest point – in this case, your umbrella or stick.
 Never wave the stick around or try to hit the bird – this will only make the magpie feel more threatened and exacerbate aggression.